Ernest Augustus, King of Hanover, Duke of Cumberland

 In 1791, Ernest and Augustus joined the Hanoverian army and received military training from Field Marshal Wilhelm von Freytag.
 Ernest proved to be an excellent horseman and a good shot.
 After only two months of training, Field Marshal von Freytag was so impressed by the progress of his pupil that he appointed him a captain in the cavalry.

-In March of 1792, Ernest was commissioned as colonel of the 9th Hanoverian Light Dragoons.
+In March 1792, Ernest was commissioned as Colonel of the 9th Hanoverian Light Dragoons.
 During the War of the First Coalition (1793-97), Ernest was stationed in Flanders and served under his older brother Frederick, Duke of York, the commander of the combined British, Hanoverian, and Austrian troops.
 During military action in 1793, Ernest received a saber wound to the head which left him with a disfiguring scar.
 In the Battle of Tourcoing (1794), Ernest was hit in the left arm by a cannonball, and his eyesight was also affected.
 He returned to England to recover, the first time he had been back home since 1786.
 Ernest returned to his military duties in 1787.
 He was promoted to the following military ranks:

 • 1798: Lieutenant General